ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

 ### Case A: Merging Pin Group with 4 channels

 Within the accompanying pin map file, there is one pin group named "Vcc4ch".
-The pins in this pin group map to four channels of a twenty four channel PXIe-4163 module.
+The pins in this pin group map to four channels of a `twenty-four` channel PXIe-4163 module.
 Note that the first pin in the pin group is considered the primary channel when performing the merge operation, in this case channel 0 for site 0 and channel 8 for site 1.
 The pin group name is then passed as parameter to the `MergePinsFIMVThenUnmerge` method by the MergeAndFIMV - 4 Channels step in the MainSequence of the sequence file.

 ### Case B: Merging Pin Group with 2 channels

 Within the accompanying pin map file, there is one pin group named "Vcc2ch".
-The pins in this pin group map to two channels of a twenty four channel PXIe-4163 module.
+The pins in this pin group map to two channels of a `twenty-four` channel PXIe-4163 module.
 Note that the first pin in each of these pin groups is considered the primary channel when performing the merge operation, in this case channels 0 for site 0 and channels 8 for site 1 respectively.
 The pin group name is then passed as parameter to the same `MergePinsFIMVThenUnmerge` method as before, but by the MergeAndFIMV - 2 Channels step in the MainSequence of the sequence file.

 ## 2. Merging and Unmerging Pin Groups at the Sequence level